Container Scanning

 |---|---|

-| Application dependencies | npm node_modules, Python site-packages, Go binaries, Ruby gems, Maven JARs, Composer packages |
+| Application dependencies | npm node_modules, Python site-packages, Go binaries, Ruby gems, Maven JARs, Composer packages. |

 The engine walks the image layer by layer, enumerates every package present at runtime, and matches each one against the OSV vulnerability database.
 Findings are tagged with the layer that introduced the package, so you can pinpoint whether an issue comes from your base image or your build.